FIWARE/tutorials.NGSI-v2/docs/big-data-spark.md

 This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.

--   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings
+-   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings.

 -   The notification `url` must match the one our Spark program is listening to.